 So if Windows overall share dropped, who saw the biggest gains?
-Not OS X 10.11, whose share actually shrank 0.1 percent since March, but , Mac OSes went up 1.5 percent.
+Not OS X 10.11, whose share actually shrank 0.1 percent since March, but looking at another chart, Mac OSes went up 1.5 percent.
 It appears that previous versions of OS X gained market share over last month; make of that what you will.
 Overall, the “Other” category saw a 4.5 percent increase over the past month.

 Given the way things have been going, it’s not likely that Windows 10 will jump past Windows 7 as the most widely used version of Windows this year.
 Even if on a monthly basis Windows 10 would continually gain a full percentage point and Windows 7 kept dropping by 3 percent, Windows 7 would still hold a slim lead in December before finally conceding the top spot in January of next year.